Skip to Content

 Another fun book is Katie in Scotland, which follows two kids and their grandma on a whirlwind tour of Scotland.

-A big plot point of this story is that they end up meeting the Loch Ness monster and become friends.
-They all end up touring top Scotland attractions like Glasgow’s Kelingrove Park, Edinburgh Castle, Holyrood, The Royal Mile, Scotland’s National Gallery and Greyfriar’s Bobby.
+A big plot point of this story is that they meet the Loch Ness monster and become friends.
+They all tour famous Scottish landmarks like Glasgow’s Kelvingrove Park, Edinburgh Castle, Holyrood, The Royal Mile, Scotland’s National Gallery, and Greyfriars Bobby.

 There are a bunch of other books that feature Katie traveling around Europe and studying famous artworks.

-While Scotland hadn’t been on our travel bucket list, this book has made my kids very interested in going and trying to find Nessie themselves!
+While Scotland hadn’t been on our travel bucket list, this book has made my kids very interested in trying to find Nessie themselves!

 BUY IT NOW